karimsammouri/karimsammouri/README.md

   <summary>CSE 448: Senior Design Project</summary>

   - Learned to solve an open-ended problem as part of a team utilizing software engineering tools and methods.
   - Learned to develop the necessary written and oral communication skills needed to communicate effectively with both technical and non-technical audiences.
   - Learned to perform various roles as part of a team.
   - Learned to apply engineering ethics and professionalism in project management.
 </details>
 <details>
-  <summary>CSE 470G: Cloud Computing and Development Operations</summary>
+  <summary>CSE 470G: Cloud Computing and DevOps</summary>

   - Learned the definition, scope, and objective of DevOps.
   - Learned fundamental DevOps concepts, including virtualization, containerization, and continuous integration (CI).
   - Learned to use DevOps automation tools such as Bash scripts, Docker, GitLab CI/CD, Ansible, Nagios, Puppet, and Terraform.
   - Learned to use cloud computing platforms such as AWS and OpenStack.
 </details>
 <h4>8️⃣ Spring Semester 2022-2023</h4>
-<p><i>[In progress]</i></p>
 <details>
   <summary>CSE 321: Software Quality Assurance</summary>

+  <p><i>[In progress]</i></p>
 </details>
 <details>
   <summary>CSE 386: Foundations of Graphics</summary>

+  <p><i>[In progress]</i></p>
 </details>
 <details>
   <summary>CSE 449: Senior Design Project</summary>

+  <p><i>[In progress]</i></p>
 </details>
 <details>
   <summary>CSE 470N: Quantum Computing</summary>

+  <p><i>[In progress]</i></p>
 </details>

-<h2>🪪 Professional Certifications</h2>
+<h2>🪪 Certifications</h2>
 <details>
   <summary>Harvard’s CS50: Introduction to Computer Science</summary>

   https://certificates.cs50.io/57c45c7d-ba2a-4dd3-bbc8-5196be365638.pdf?size=letter
-  - Multiple programmers recommended I enroll in this online course before going to college.
-Unfotunately, I came to Miami before I got the chance to finish the course.
-For the sake of completion, I finished the course during the winter break on January 2022.
-The course did a fantastic job explaining the fundamentals of problem-solving, programming, and computing in general.
-The course touched on eleven topics that were covered a week each: problem solving, C, arrays, algorithms, memory, data structures, python, SQL, web application programming, flask, and ethics.
+  - Due to the course's quality and reviews, multiple programmers recommended I enroll in this online introductory computer science course before coming to college.
+I started the course but didn't have enough time to finish before coming to Miami.
+For completion's sake, I finished the course during the winter break of January 2022.
+The course did a fantastic job explaining the fundamentals of problem solving, programming, and computing in general.
+The course touched on eleven topics that were covered a week each: problem solving, C, arrays, algorithms, memory, data structures, Python, SQL, web application programming, Flask, and ethics.
 Every week's lecture, except the last, had a corresponding problem set, and the course culminated with a final project.
 </details>
 <details>
-  <summary>AT&T Summer Learning Academy</summary>
+  <summary>AT&T's Business Summer Learning Academy</summary>

   https://www.credly.com/badges/b8baa00f-5a6e-466d-8c2c-3e9abc9967d9?source=linked_in_profile
   - I had the opportunity to participate in AT&T's 2021 Summer Learning Academy, where I experienced eighty total hours of intensive online programming around personal and career development, business, and technology topics.
 Established personalities such as Troy Aikman, Kelly Decker, and Matt Luhn were present.
 I received my certification on August 2021.